-RECOMMENDED: Our guide to cocktails in Los Angeles
+RECOMMENDED: Full guide to the best bars in Los Angeles

-Best rooftop bars in LA
+Best rooftop bars in L.A.

 To book a room at the Standard Downtown, click here.

 Above SIXTY provides both a name and directions to this exclusive bar and pool, which sits—you guessed it—over the hotel.
 Open to Sixty Beverly Hills guests, members, visitors and cabana reservations, this ritzy rooftop lounge is a casual spot in the daytime, and a go-to for swanky bar crowds at night.
 The rooftop lounge offers wine, beer and “sunkissed cocktails” such as the Strawberry Smash, crafted with vodka and fresh muddled strawberries.
 Appetizers and light meals—including kale chips, hummus plates and seared salmon with farro—are also available, as are occasional weekend pool parties.
 You’ll pay a pretty penny for your libations, but it’s worth it for the view.

 To book a room at SIXTY, click here.

 Equal parts great views, expert bar program and Italian-décor flair, NoMad hotel’s gorgeous rooftop is a chic up-in-the-clouds bar.
 Make a reservation online to guarantee seating at one of the tables, or take your chances with a walk-in and sit or lean against the marble bar.
 No matter where you perch, you’ll enjoy classics and sherry-based painkillers—served here in fun pineapple glassware—plus frozen cocktails by one of L.A.’s best bar teams.
 Hungry?
 There’s a quick menu of snackable items, too.